-- A certificate to prove the candidate's student status during the current year, - The full grade sheets for the current year and the previous year, - Photocopies of Degrees and Degree certificates obtained, - A letter of recommendation from the Course Leader or a Lecturer for the last Degree or Degree obtained, - A certification of the level of English (TOEIC, TOEFL, ...) for non-French-speaking students (except for students who have studied in an English-speaking environment, this being verified by means of the transcripts provided), - A letter of recommendation supplemented by the person responsible for the last degree obtained or in progress, or by a professor of the corresponding course, - Cover letter, - Résumé - On-line interviews on the EasyRecrue platform.
+- A certificate to prove the candidate's student status during the current year, - The full grade sheets for the current year and the previous year. - Photocopies of Degrees and Degree certificates obtained (or certificate of achievement), - A certification of the level of English (TOEIC, TOEFL, ...) for non-French-speaking students (except for students who have studied in an English-speaking environment, this being verified by means of the transcripts provided), - Cover letter, - Résumé - On-line interviews on the ICN's internet platform.